 1) Having a demand forecasting

 The first step is… to have a demand or sales forecast.
 You may smile, but many companies don’t have one.
 If you don’t have one, simply start with this calculation: average sales X seasonality X growth.
 If you have an ERP or other software, you probably already have forecasts that might include external factors and raw materials.

 Sales forecasting is a very broad topic, and I won’t go into it any further in this article.
-If you have a specific need in this area, my “Forecasting Expert” program (still in the works) will provide the best forecasting models for your entire supply chain.
+If you have a specific need in this area, my “Forecasting Expert” program (still in the works) will provide the best forecasting accuracy models for your entire supply chain and inventory management.